-Popular courses & programs
+Popular courses & programmes

 The impact of living in a VUCA world

-This has an impact on organizations and industries in terms of changing strategy in response to a changing environment.
+This has an impact on organisations and industries in terms of changing strategy in response to a changing environment.
 But living in a VUCA world can also have a huge impact on individuals - increasing levels of stress, anxiety, and ill-health - unless we develop the skills and the mindsets that enable us to cope, adapt, and ultimately to thrive.

 There are physical, emotional, and mental elements to improving individual wellbeing, all of which involve becoming more self-aware, self-confident, and self-sufficient.